Last Updated: July 30, 2024

 Getty

-In 1992, Avildsen directed "The Power of One."
+In 1992, John directed "The Power of One."
 The film is loosely based on Bryce Courtenay's novel of the same name and stars Stephen Dorff, John Gielgud, Morgan Freeman, Armin Mueller-Stahl, and Daniel Craig in his feature film debut.
-In 1994, Avildsen directed "8 Seconds," a contemporary Western biographical drama film about bull riding and rodeo legend, Lane Frost.
-In 1999, Avildsen directed his final film – "Inferno."
+In 1994, Avildsen directed "8 Seconds," a contemporary Western biographical drama film about bull riding and rodeo legend Lane Frost.
+In 1999, Avildsen directed his final film, "Inferno."
 The film is also known by the title "Desert Heat."
-It stars Jean-Claude van Damme, Danny Trejo, and Pat Morita.
+It stars Jean-Claude Van Damme, Danny Trejo, and Pat Morita.

 Personal Life and Death

 Avildsen was married twice.
-His first wife was Marie Olga Maturevich, After they divorced, he married actress Tracy Brooks Swope in 1987.
-They later separated in 2007.
-He has six children – Ash, Izzy, Jonathan, Anthony, Penelope, and Bridget.
+His first wife was Marie Olga Maturevich.
+After they divorced, he married actress Tracy Brooks Swope in 1987.
+They separated in 2007.
+John had six children – Ash, Izzy, Jonathan, Anthony, Penelope, and Bridget.
 His son Ash, from whom he was estranged, founded Sumerian Records.
 His son Jonathan appeared in the films "The Karate Kid Part III" and "Rocky V."

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.